GitHubDragonFly/Localized_3js/README.md

 # Localized and optionally customized three.js

-IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor or Examples (Docs) then here is a possible way of doing it.
+IF, for whatever reason, you might need to locally run the [three.js](https://github.com/mrdoob/three.js/) Editor or Examples (Docs) then here is a possible way of doing it with python.

-Custom modified files are optional and should be implemented as either `all` or `none`.
+Note: Custom modified files are optional and should be implemented as either `all` or `none`.
 Try to read the whole description so you don't miss anything.

 # Requirements

 Either of the below should work:

 - `python` + `Flask` and `flask_cors` packages
-- `VS Code` + `python` (from Microsoft Store) + `Flask` and `flask_cors` packages
+- `VS Code` + `python` extension (from Microsoft Store) + `Flask` and `flask_cors` packages

 Packages are normally installed with `pip`, for example: `> pip install Flask`